thachoden/SIT725_ProjectT3/README.md

 http://localhost:5000/faq
 ```

-Test case:
+**Test case:**
 You can view a product by:
 1. Choosing a category card, all available products will be display.
 2. Click on the product card, you should be redirected to the details prduct page.
---> If you able to perform these action, this indicated that all service in the app which include views, backend API, and databse have been properly dockerized.
+--> If you able to perform these action, this indicated that all services in the app which include views, backend API, and databse have been properly dockerized.
 ---
 ## Troubleshooting